ds-modules/curriculum-guide/technology/jupyter/fixing-errors.md

 # Fixing JupyterHub Errors

 For errors related to execution of code, such as a cell taking too long to run, you should try restarting the kernel.
 For errors related to login, you should try starting and stoping the server.
-If students are experiencing errors on JupyterHub, the first step is to try restarting their servers.
+Each of these methods is described below.

 ## Restarting the Kernel